rigwild/discord-self-bot-console/README.md

 ## I made a nice/useful script, can I share?

 Of course!
-Post the [Discussions](https://github.com/rigwild/discord-self-bot-console/discussions) tab.
+Post it in the [Discussions](https://github.com/rigwild/discord-self-bot-console/discussions) tab.
 Please search if a similar script was shared earlier before posting.

 ## Why this repo?